metal-crow/Dark-Souls-PvP-AI/README.md

 ## TODO
 resolution at 1440x810

-more neural net training
+better velocity measure
-have it listen to my playing
+train neural net by listening to human (me)
 --ignore any case where phantom present

 move away if casting fire surge